A Brezis-Oswald approach for mixed local and nonlocal operators: Introduction

 see Theorem \ref{thm.SMPWeak} for the precise statement.
 We believe that this preliminary result is of independent interest, and we stress that Theorem \ref{thm.SMPWeak} cannot be deduced as a corollary of the maximum principles proved in \cite{BDVV} nor in \cite{BSM}.

 A second delicate point concerns the uniqueness of the solution.
 Indeed, the lack of even a basic boundary regularity for $\mathcal{L}_{p,s}$ prevents from applying the original argument in \cite{BO}.
 For this reason, we have to exploit an approximation argument inspired by the one in \cite{BS}, with the additional aid of a further assumption on $f$ (see \eqref{eq.ineqrhof}).
-Remarkably, we can prove that this extra assumption turns out to be satisfied when $\lambda_{1}(\mathcal{L}_{p,s} - a_0) <0$, see Proposition \ref{Propf5holds}.

 Finally, we emphasize that in order to get a complete characterization of the existence and uniqueness of a po\-si\-ti\-ve weak solution, we must restrict ourselves to the linear case $p=2$, see Proposition \ref{PropAinfPos}, since we cannot prove the inequality $\lambda_1(\mathcal{L}_{p,s}-a_\infty)>0$ in the general case.
-Indeed, two fundamental tools would be needed to prove this fact.
-First, an $L^\infty$ bound on solutions, and this is the content of Theorem \ref{thm:uzeroglobalBd}; second, some nonlinear Green identities, used in \cite{DiazSaa} and in \cite{FMP} for the local case.
+Indeed, two fundamental tools would be needed to prove this fact: first, an $L^\infty$ bound on solutions, and this is the content of Theorem \ref{thm:uzeroglobalBd}; second, some nonlinear Green identities, used in \cite{DiazSaa} and in \cite{FMP} for the local case.
 To the best of our knowledge, the nonlocal counterparts of such identities are still missing in the literature.
 Nevertheless, we think that the global boundedness result in Theorem \ref{thm:uzeroglobalBd}, as well as the very recent results in \cite{Kinnunen}, can be a useful tool for further investigations in the general case $p\neq 2$.

+We conclude by noticing that, in the purely nonlocal case, the complete characterization is possible for any $p$ since the precise behaviour of the solutions at the boundary is known, see \cite{im}.
+Actually, even if an analogous result is not known in our mixed context, after the submission of this paper we found a way to bypass both the absence of appropriate nonlinear Green identities and the lack of boundary regularity for $\LL_{p,s}$; thus, we can go full circle and obtain a complete characterization of the (unique) solvability of \eqref{eq.pbDirSec2} for $p\neq 2$ as well, see \cite{BMV}.

 We close this introduction with a plan of the paper: in Section \ref{sec.NotPrel} we introduce the relevant notation and we list the standing assumptions needed in the rest of the paper.
 Then, in Section \ref{sec:SMP} we prove the strong maximum principle for weak solutions of problem \eqref{eq.pbDirSec2}.
 Uniqueness and boundedness of positive solutions is proved in Section \ref{sec.uniqueness}.
 In order to prove conditions analogous to those established in \eqref{autov0} and \eqref{autovinfty}, in Section \ref{sec.Eigenvalue} we shall study the eigenvalue problem associated to $\LL_{p,s}$ in presence of a bounded and indefinite weight.
 In fact, although the analogue of the functions defined in \eqref{defABrezis} could be unbounded, for the existence-uniqueness result we will reduce to study an eigenvalue problem in presence of a bounded weight, see Proposition \ref{PropAinfPos}.
 Finally, existence is proved in Section \ref{sec.Existence}.